Samsung/tizen-docs/docs/application/dotnet/get-started/wearable/first-xaml-app.md

 ```bash
 $ sdb install <path-to-package>/org.tizen.example.TizenWearableXamlApp1-1.0.0.tpk
 ```
-## Validate Your Application Changes Using XAML Hot Reload
+## Validate Your Application Changes using XAML Hot Reload

 To test your UI code changes in your application, you must build and deploy your application.
 However, if you use the XAML Hot Reload feature, the UI edits are immediately applied on the running emulator without building or deploying your application again.
 It helps you save time and validate the changes easily.